madcooki/ananke/README.md

 - Local Execution – Designed to run on standard hardware, without requiring specialized or cloud-based infrastructure.

 ## Upcoming Additions
-- Modelfiles for Ananke and her subsystems (Clotho, Lachesis, Atropos).
 - Documentation detailing setup, usage, and future development plans.
 - Initial implementations of the AI system.